CM also felt that what I was saying was right - ExBulletin

 CM also felt that what I was saying was right

-Earlier in January this year, Suniel met with CM Yogi and urged him to help the industry get rid of the “Boycott Bollywood” trend.

-During the discussion, the actor presented some of the grievances to the chief minister.
-He said: “The ‘BoycottBollywood’ hashtag can come to an end with your help.
-It’s important to convey that we’ve done a good job.
-There may be a rotten search apple, but 99% of us don’t. engage in any wrongdoing.
-We have to change that perception.
-If you take the lead and also talk to the Prime Minister, it will make a difference.”
+During the discussion, the actor presented some of the grievances to the Chief Minister.
+He said, Hashtag BoycottBollywood can stop with your help.
+It is important to convey that we have done a good job.
+There may be a rotten search apple, but 99% of us engage in no wrongdoing.
+We want to change this perception.
+If you take the lead and talk to the PM as well, it will make a difference.

 |